henrydatei/heston-moments-pdf/python/expansion_test.md

 # Expansion Method Tests
-How good does the Gram-Charlier, GC with positivity constraints and Cornish-Fisher Expansion work for known distributions with known skewness and kurtosis?
+How good does the Gram-Charlier, GC with positivity constraints, Cornish-Fisher Expansion, Edgeworth Expansion and Saddlepoint Approximation work for known distributions with known skewness and kurtosis?

 Three distributions:
 - standard normal